NEW: About 350,000 customers in east, central U.S. didn't have power Friday night

 “The record-breaking heat wave currently affecting parts of the central and eastern U.S. will continue into the weekend,” the weather service said dryly.

-About 350,000 customers across 12 states and the District of Columbia will be suffering in this heat without the benefits of electricity, including power for their air conditioning and for refrigeration to keep their food edible, according to a CNN count from Friday night.
-Because utilities typically define each residential and business account as a customer, the actual number of people affected was not clear.
+Meanwhile, about 322,000 customers across 12 states and the District of Columbia suffered Saturday in the heat without the benefits of electricity, including power for their air conditioning and for refrigeration to keep their food edible, according to a CNN count Saturday evening.

 Many of these people have gone without power for a full week, thanks to strong storms fueled by the heat that barreled east from Indiana to New Jersey.
 Others have watched more recent but similar storms leave them in the dark.

-The hardest-hit state continues to be West Virginia, where about 167,000 customers had no power Friday night.
+The hardest-hit state continues to be West Virginia, where about 116,000 customers had no power Saturday.

 “It’s been a very, very serious and critical situation,” said John David, a West Virginia University Institute of Technology professor and volunteer with the South Appalachian Labor School who has been working in Fayette County.
 “But people here are used to sacrifice.”